-We serve 18-26 year old young men who have a history of mild to moderate emotional and behavioral problems, low self-esteem, defiance, academic underachievement, pornagraphy and/or video gaming issues, substance abuse issues, and/or family conflict.
+We serve 18-28-year-old young men who have a history of mild to moderate emotional and behavioral problems, low self-esteem, defiance, academic underachievement, pornography and/or video gaming issues, substance abuse issues, and/or family conflict.

 Step 1: Evaluate: First you’ll need to help us determine if your son will be a good fit for the types of young men we work with at Beartooth MT Ascent.
-You can do this by reading over our student profile on the home page and by completing a quick downloadable form.
-Click here to access (Right Click to Download) online admission interview form.
-Please fill out the form or email to us at email@example.com
+You can do this by reading over our student profile on the home page and by completing quick downloadable forms.
+Click here to access the Application Form (Right Click to Download) and Admission Interview Form.
+Please fill out the forms and email us at firstname.lastname@example.org

-Step 4: Enrollment and Evaluation: Once your son arrives at Beartooth MT Ascent we ensure that all enrollment details are complete and we will arrange for an therapeutic evaluation by our licensed counselor.
+Step 4: Enrollment and Evaluation: Once your son arrives at Beartooth MT Ascent we ensure that all enrollment details are complete and we will arrange for a therapeutic evaluation by our licensed counselor.

 As a Catholic Christian Young Sober Living Transitional Program Beartooth MT Ascent (BTMA) offers a temporary home to Young Men who are struggling.
 If your child has begun to display some of the characteristics that struggling teens often show, contact us immediately to see if Beartooth MT Ascent residential Life Skills Program can benefit your son.

-Please note: The programs and therapy listed on our web site are aspects of our daily life on a working cattle ranch, and are integrated with in our main BTMA program.
+Please note: The programs and therapy listed on our website are aspects of our daily life on a working cattle ranch and are integrated within our main BTMA program.
 Students participate in the daily ranch activities that are an organic part of real ranch life and work.
 Students do not get to pick and chose what activities they want to do each day.
-This teach a young man to go beyond himself, become part of something bigger than himself, and learn to do what is required and needed, not what he finds pleasing to himself.
-Also note that not every activity listed is offered every day, and many are available only when the season or weather permits.
+This teaches a young man to go beyond himself, become part of something bigger than himself, and learn to do what is required and needed, not what he finds pleasing to himself.
+Also, note that not every activity listed is offered every day, and many are available only when the season or weather permits.

 If you want your son to appreciate and not take for granted what has been provided for him by you, then our Ranch is the place to help him grow in appreciation and thanksgiving for all that he has received in his life.
 Young men that engage in our program leave here with a deeper respect for authority, self-discipline, and a new work ethic that will help them be successful in holding down a job or going to college.